userver-framework/userver/scripts/docs/en/userver/component-system.md

 In source file write the implementation of the component:
 @snippet components/component_sample_test.cpp  Sample user component source Destructor of the component is invoked on service shutdown.
 Components are destroyed in the reverse order of construction.
-In other words
-- references from context.FindComponent<TaxiConfig>() outlive the
+In other words, references from `context.FindComponent<components::DynamicConfig>()` outlive the component.
-component.

 If you need dynamic configs, you can get them using this approach:
 @snippet components/component_sample_test.cpp  Sample user component runtime config source